demola07/nodejs-examples-initiative-challenge/readme.md

   Each of the above endpoints should have its own tests.
 Use the provided `test/index.js` file to get started and see below for example output

-  - Requirement:
+  - Test Requirement:

     - Write tests using `tape`
-    - Mock http requests during tests by using `nock` to prevent live requests during tests
+    - Mock http requests during tests by using `nock` to prevent live requests

 ```
 # should get dependencies